Scientific Name: Corallus caninus

-STATUS: The population of Emerald Tree Boas is stable, but habitat loss is a concern.
+STATUS: There is no International Union for Conservation of Nature (IUCN) listing available.
 Raptors, as well as wild feline species and other carnivorous mammals prey upon them.

 HABITAT: These snakes range through the wet lowland rainforests of Peru, Venezuela, Bolivia, Guyana, Brazil, French Guiana, Colombia, and Suriname.
 They are an arboreal species living in the canopy and understory of rainforests that receive more than 59 inches of rain per year.
 They spend most of their lives in trees but may occasionally descend to the ground.

 DIET: Emerald Tree Boas consume rodents, lizards, monkeys, bats, and possibly birds.
 They have a slow metabolism and may go months without eating.